Progressive disclosure of your codebase's how-it-works.

 Solo founder so far, building it in the open.
 I've been heavily delegating to the same agents Backthread is built for — which is how I noticed the problem.
 There's a working prototype at app.backthread.dev; the waitlist is how I'll find the first 20 testers.

-We're inviting waitlist signups into a private beta as the build catches up to the prototype.
+It's live and free to start — one full build of your own repo, no card.
 If you've felt any of the above, you're exactly who we're building this for.